jason-conway/r2cfft/README.md

 r2cfft implements a wrapper for the arm_rfft_fast_f32() function, producing an identically formatted output as the arm_cfft_f32() function.
 It is intended to provide a high-efficiency near drop-in-replacement for arm_cfft_f32() when used on real-valued sequences.

 The arm_rfft_fast_f32() function performs the FFT of a real sequence of length N and returns an output array of length N due to the even symmetry present in the frequency domain.
 The r2cfft wrapper performs the real N-point FFT using arm_rfft_fast_f32(), placing the N-point result in a buffer of size 2N.
 The complex conjugate of points [0] through [N-1] is taken and placed between points [N] through [2 * N - 1].
-The frequencies in points [N] through [2 * N - 1] are then swapped to yield an a complete 2N-sized output equivalent to the cfft function.
+The frequencies in points [N] through [2 * N - 1] are then swapped to yield a complete 2N-sized output equivalent to the cfft function.

 ## Performance